xxLestadxx/Dissertation/wiki/Access Control Language.md

     - business logic cannot be by-passed
     - data stays consistent
     - Prevents unauthorized changes
+    - Any time a transaction is invoked a record is created in the _Historian Record_
 - __Condition__ - a valid JS conditional expression may be specified and evaluated at runtime.
     - Symbolic access to the execution context
         - Resource = r